 The cost of the trial will be met within existing ACT Health resources.
 Midwives currently employed at ACT Health will deliver the services throughout the trial.

 Do I have to pay to use the service?

 The homebirth trial is publicly funded so your homebirth will be free of charge if you have a valid Medicare or Asylum Seeker card.

-How will the trial be evaluated?
+How will the service be evaluated?